Salary to Hourly Calculator

 - Job comparisons — When comparing a salaried position to an hourly one, converting to the same unit makes the comparison fair.

 To see your take-home pay after federal and state taxes, use our Hourly Paycheck Calculator.
+Want to go the other direction?
+Try our Hourly to Salary Calculator.

 Frequently Asked Questions